nnethercott/nnethercott.github.io/src/content/drafts/serde.md

 An important caveat about the last one; in order for **#[serde(default)]** to work the field needs to implement the [default trait](https://doc.rust-lang.org/std/default/trait.Default.html) !

 While serde supports HashMaps with heterogeneous key-value pairs -- including (u32,u32) tuples like the BPETokenizer.encoder -- [serde-json](https://github.com/serde-rs/json) does not.
 Serializing to valid json restricts us to maps with **string keys only**.
 That's why the `special_tokens_map` of the `TokenizerConfig` is already good as is.
-We could instead use another format like CBOR and it would work as is, but we lose out on readability (and I wouldn't have content for my blog).
+We could instead use another format like CBOR through crates such as [serde-cbor](https://docs.rs/serde_cbor/latest/serde_cbor/) and it would work as is, but we lose out on readability (and I wouldn't have content for my blog).

 In Python we could normally do a quick: